RAFDigital/CasualtyForms/README.md

     php artisan october:install
     php artisan october:update

 Set the correct file and directory owner to the apache user (www-data) if required.

-    sudo chown -R www-data *
+    sudo chown -R www-data:[your user] *

+If you want to develop using a code editor, enable write permissions for your system's group.

+    sudo chmod -R g+w *